Wide-column Database

 NoSQL databases do not store their data in related tables, but NoSQL data stores include four major implementations: Key-Value databases, Wide-column databases, Document databases, and Graph databases.
 We’ll just look at the first two, because they are similar.
 Key-Value databases are the simplest model and can be thought of as a configuration file or a two-column table of keys with an associated value.
 Wide-column databases expand that key-value store concept across multiple columns, but only the columns that are needed for that record.

-What’s the Difference Between Columnar Database vs. Wide-column Database?
+What’s the Difference Between a Columnar Database vs. a Wide-column Database?

 Is a Wide-column Database Highly Scalable?